norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 Could this be optimized?
 Could a similar conflict be avoided in the future by choosing different interventions?
 This sometimes extends to trying to gauge actions five, ten or fifteen minutes in advance, based on careful reading of the room.

 Turns out; this is somewhat exhausting.
-Add to this personnell shortages; reports to write; food to prepare; meetings to attend; and coffee to drink[^7].
+Add to this personnel shortages; reports to write; food to prepare; meetings to attend; and coffee to drink[^7].

 ## And yet we persist
 So why keep it up?